bahmutov/lazy-test/README.md

 It will remove the default `lazyTest` object and will just reference the `it` functions, thus your Jasmine or Mocha will run the unit tests

+## Disable in production

+If you decide that you do not want to actually run the unit tests in production, you can call `lazyTest.disable()` which will replace `lazyTest.it` and `lazyTest.start` with no ops.

 ### Small print